robin-raymond/zax.io/functions.md

     return 0.0, 0.0
 }

-// Call the function and capture the weight in grams and ounces grams:, ounces: = weigh("letter")
+// Call the `weigh` function and capture the weight in grams and ounces.
+The
+// newly declared values type's are based on the type of the return result. grams:, ounces: = weigh("letter")

-// Call the function and capture the gram value only gramOnly := weigh("letter")
+// Call the function and capture the gram value only.
+The other value is allowed
+// to be discarded because of the `#` discard operator. gramOnly := weigh("letter")

-// Call the function and capture the ounces value only
+// Call the function and capture the ounces value only.
+The first result is
+// ignored because of the discard placeholder used.
 #, ouncesOnly: = weigh("letter")
 ````